-ASX Clear manages the calculation and execution of margin calls through its Derivatives Clearing System (DCS) and CMM System, and is able to accurately monitor initial and variation margin levels and flows on an intraday basis (although intraday margin is not calculated or called for cash equities).
+ASX Clear manages the calculation and execution of margin calls through its Derivatives Clearing System (DCS) and CMM System.
+These systems accurately monitor initial and variation margin levels and flows on an intraday basis (although intraday margin is not calculated or called for cash securities).
 The timely deposit, withdrawal and substitution of non-cash collateral are facilitated by CHESS.
 ASX intends to extend its collateral management service, currently available for debt securities held in Austraclear, to securities in CHESS.
 This would increase the ease of collateral substitution for ASX Clear participants.